-Workers should make sure that they have the person's permission to take a picture, and that the subject is happy with the intended use of the pictures and gives their consent.
+Workers should make sure that they have the person's permission to take a picture, and that the subject is happy with the intended use of the pictures.
 When taking group pictures, workers should remember to get permission from everyone who will be photographed.
-These should not be shared on social media in open forums.